“We know that the connection to your pets lasts a lifetime.”

 The Department of Critical Care provides initial stabilization and advanced life support of critically ill and injured patients.
 In addition to providing state of the art emergency care, the Critical Care Service works in conjunction with each specialty service at VMCLI to provide peri-surgical and anesthetic support, as well as consultation for all hospitalized patients.
 Benefits include state-of-the-art continuous hemodynamic monitoring, blood pressure support, fluid therapy, transfusion medicine, and advanced pain management and relief.
 In addition to this, nutritional consultations and implementation of personalized nutritional plans will be available to support all critically ill patients to optimize their recovery.

 There are many medical conditions that necessitate advanced Critical Care.
 If your pet is critically injured, ill or recovering from a serious surgical procedure, hospitalization in the intensive care unit (ICU) will be recommended.
 Our ICU is staffed by compassionate and knowledgeable Emergency Clinicians and Licensed Veterinary Technicians, 24 hours a day, 365 days a year.
-Dr. Nicole Spurlock is board certified in Critical Care and is the Head of our Critical Care Service.

 A criticalist is a specially trained veterinarian dedicated to treating life–threatening conditions.
 The critical care specialist has performed at least 3 years of intensive training in emergency and critical care medicine and has passed a rigorous test to become a Diplomate in the American College of Veterinary Emergency and Critical Care (ACVECC).